 “Experts say given India’s size, influence, and history, the significance of the judgment is staggering and will resonate across the world.
 The country hosts one of the world’s largest gay populations, a demographic which has suffered under skewed laws and harassment by authorities for decades.
-The fight against Section 377 had mobilized scores of activists, penetrated popular culture, and stirred public discussions and debates due to its fraught nature.”, writes Neeta Lal in her article “Pride Trumps Prejudice: India’s Gay Sex Ban Is No More” for The Diplomat.
+The fight against Section 377 had mobilised scores of activists, penetrated popular culture, and stirred public discussions and debates due to its fraught nature.”, writes Neeta Lal in her article “Pride Trumps Prejudice: India’s Gay Sex Ban Is No More” for The Diplomat.

 “The justices’ poetic flourishes clear the path for future courts to recognise LGBT (and possibly intersex) rights in areas like employment, education, and family.
 Justice Misra held that sexual minorities should live without fear or shame when expressing their intimacies in public.
 Justice Chandrachund cited queer scholars such as Ruth Vanita and Eve Sedgwick to deconstruct how social norms make heterosexuality and binary gender appear natural while making sexual and gender non-conformity “unnatural”, from the article How Indian judges wrote love into law as they decriminalised gay sex.

 In design thinking circles, we frequently speak about using design as a powerful force to create innovation, to allow taboo conversations to take place, to encourage people to work together through empathy.

 Amidst all of the chaos in our world, regardless of all of the setbacks we see every day on the news, a gigantic act of empathy such as this groundbreaking decision in India cannot be ignored.
 If the state of politics, war, poverty and human rights have the power of spreading sadness and anger around the world, hope and love are just as much – if not more – contagious.

 Photo Credit: The Economist